SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Overview_Out_Of_Business_Hours_Support.md

 "Last-minute work" means **level 1 priority** issues with an **impact on the system**.
 The corrective work done for these issues focuses on minimizing their impact on the software and on the system.

 > [!NOTE]
 > Out-of-business-hours support is available for level 1 priority issues and planned intervention work.
-For more information, see [Support services agreement](xref:Support_services_agreement).
+For more information, see [Support services terms](xref:Support_services_terms).

 ## Out-of-business-hours subscription